koka-lang/koka/readme.md

 More advanced projects:

+- Update the JavaScript backend to 1) use proper modules instead of amdefine, 2) use the new bigints instead of bigint.js, and 3) add support for int64.
+This requires mostly changes to `Backend/JS/FromCore.hs` together with `lib/core/core-inline.js`.
 - A language server for Visual Studio Code and Atom.
 Koka can already generate a typed [range map](src/Syntax/RangeMap.hs) so this should be managable.
-- Package management of Koka modules.a
+- Package management of Koka modules.
 - Implement inline specialization where functions like `map`, `fold` etc get specialized for the function with which they are called.
   This is an important optimization for functional style languages to reduce the allocation of lambda's.
 - Various standard optimizations like case-of-case, join points, case-of-known constructor, etc.